kh40sx/infoset/CONTRIBUTING.md

 You can verify your code for compliance using running the `make lint` command from the project root.

+## VirtualEnv

+`virtualenv` is a tool to create isolated Python environments.
+It creates an environment that has its own installation directories, that doesn’t share libraries with other virtualenv environments nor does it access the globally installed libraries either.

+The `infoset` project's makefile wil automatically set up a makefile for you once you have virutalenv installed globally.
+All dependencies that `infoset` requires, aside from pip and virtualenv itself, will be installed to this virtual env.
+The makefile will run commands such as `nosetests` from the virtual env.
+If you wish to run these commands manually, run them as `venv/bin/nosetests` as they would not have been installed to your machine globally.

 ## Sample .vimrc File for Compliance

 You can use this sample .vimrc file to help meet our style requirements

 ```